 is a multidisciplinary artist, designer, and immersive technology specialist who has been creating graffiti and murals, interactive installations and sculptures, designs and videos, creative concepts and mobile products since 2004.
 Currently, he’s one of the top 15 mural artists in Russia and a frequent guest speaker at tech conferences around the world.

 is an art-passionate tech expert who knows how to bring apps from napkin sketches to top positions in stores.
-When Andrey offered Alex to be a tech co-founder of their first startup, he had a team lead role in an investment company in Moscow with a serious work environment and a strict dress code.
+When Andrey offered Alex to be a tech co-founder of their first startup, he had a team lead role in an investment company in Moscow with a strict working environment and a formal dress code.
 But, being adventurous by nature, he agreed to help.
-And one thing led to another ...
+So one thing led to another ...

 In my life, I’ve always had friends among artists.
 Art and technology are my crushes.
-When Andrey asked if I’d like to be in on the new project — SketchAR — I had no idea how to develop just such an app.
-It was a challenge that I couldn’t resist.
+When Andrey asked if I’d like to be in on the new project — Sketchar — I had no idea how to develop just such an app.
+But it was a challenge that I couldn’t resist.

-From the very beginning, the primary focus of the app has been to provide people with tools that can empower them to demonstrate what they’re capable of.
-For the first three years, SketchAR positioned itself as a drawing app, but over time it has been learned that it’s not enough to exercise creative muscles only by means of drawing.
-Creativity is an essential 21st-century skill and anyone can nurture and improve it.
-Thus, with the gradual increase in the number and variety of the features, in 2020 SketchAR has reached the stage where it should become a platform for creators.
+From the very beginning, the primary focus of the app has been to provide people with the tools that can empower them to demonstrate what they’re capable of.
+For the first three years, Sketchar positioned itself as a drawing app, but over time it has been learned that it’s not enough to exercise artists' creative muscles only by means of drawing.
+Creativity is an essential 21st-century skill, and anyone can nurture and improve it.
+Thus, with the gradual increase in the number and variety of the features, in 2020 Sketchar has reached a point where it should become a platform for creators.

-SketchAR is for creators and those who have always wanted to create something but have never been able to do this before.
+Sketchar is for visual art creators and those who have always wanted to create something but have never been able to do this before.

-SketchAR’s mission is to combine utility with entertainment in order to transform all sorts of people into creators by opening up for them a wide range of options that don’t require a considerable amount of time and effort.
-The main thing is that we are not only a team of super tech developers and researchers — we know our users’ real needs from the inside because our product is being created in the first place by artists.
+Sketchar’s mission is to combine utility with entertainment in order to transform all sorts of people into creators by opening up for them a wide range of options that don’t require a considerable amount of time and effort.
+The main thing is that we are not only a team of super tech developers and researchers — we know our users’ real needs from the inside because our product is being created by artists in the first place.
 For over 15 years, art and technology have been integral components of our lives, so we have sufficient clarity on how to build effective solutions for developing creative individuals.